kgsensei/BlooketHack/README.md

 Please read the WHOLE file before reporting issues and contacting me.

+## Features:
+Gives free correct answers to the current question in the console.
+- 100% Free & Open Source
+- Works on most game modes:
+- - Gold Quest
+- - Tower Defense
+- - Café
+- - Factory
+- - Racing
+- - Classic
+- Easy to use
+- Undetectable (So Far)

 ## How To Use
 - 1. To use this cheat you must download the code.
 - 2. Open command prompt and change to working directory.